The Best Retirement Savings Options for Physicians in the San Diego Area

 401(k) Plans: A Foundation for Physicians’ Retirement

 Physicians working in nonprofit hospital systems may have access to 403(b) plans.
 These are like traditional 401(k) plans but are specifically designed for employees of nonprofit organizations.
-Contributions to a 403(b) plan are also made on a pre-tax basis, offering tax advantages to physicians.
+Contributions to a 403(b) plan are made on a pre-tax basis, providing tax advantages for physicians.

 Be sure to take advantage of employer matching contributions, if available.
 Matching contributions can significantly boost retirement savings over time.
 We recommend prioritizing contributions to the plans with employer matches.